szotp/async_controller/README.md

 Example: [failure_handling.dart](example/lib/failure_handling.dart)

 ### Custom loading and error handling
 Loading are error handling widgets are created by AsyncDataDecoration.
 You may override their behavior by creating custom AsyncDataDecoration.
+The same decorator can then be used in every AsyncData in your app.
 ```dart
 class CustomAsyncDataDecoration extends AsyncDataDecoration {
   @override